dieghernan/chulapa-jekyll-sample/_posts/2012-03-15-layout-author-sidebar-disabled.md

 ---
 title: "Layout: Author Sidebar Disabled"
 excerpt: "A post to test disabling author sidebar."
-author_profile: false
+show_author: false
 ---

 This post has the author sidebar disabled.

-To disable add `author_profile: false` to YAML Front Matter.
+To disable add `show_author: false` to YAML Front Matter.